 Dating back to 1909 Santa Monica Pier is also an amusement park complete with Ferris wheel and rollercoaster.
 The pier is also home to vintage carousel rides, the Aquarium and the official Western Terminus and’ End of the Trail’ for Route 66 - which begins in Chicago.

 San Diego’s Balboa Park is the United States’ largest urban park and home to fifteen museums – including the Museum of Photographic Arts, San Diego Automotive Museum and San Diego Air & Space Museum, as well as theatres and a programme of exhibitions and concerts running throughout the year.

-If you like to play golf, California has some excellent courses including two championship courses at The Ritz-Carlton, Half Moon Bay that offer two different golfing experiences and both have incredible views of the Pacific Ocean.
-The Resort at Pelican Hill on the Newport Coast offers three more courses and a complete golf experience including a golf academy, professional caddies, a practice facility, shoe attendants, a club cleaning service and a golf shop.
+If you like to play golf, California has some excellent courses.
+The Resort at Pelican Hill on the Newport Coast offers three courses and a complete golf experience including a golf academy, professional caddies, a practice facility, shoe attendants, a club cleaning service and a golf shop.

 British Airways direct from London Heathrow to Los Angeles, San Francisco and San Diego.
 Virgin Atlantic and United Airlines direct from London Heathrow to Los Angeles and San Francisco.
 Air New Zealand direct from London Heathrow to Los Angeles.

 From London Heathrow to Los Angeles: 11 hours; San Francisco: 10 hours, 50 minutes and San Diego: 11 hours, 10 minutes.

 British Airways upgrades start from as little as £1,320 per person, each way.